-Soft tissues refer to parts of your body that are not bones or vital organs and while there are many, the three main ones we will focus on (and you will be familiar with) are muscles, tendons and ligaments.
+Soft tissues refer to parts of your body that are not bones or vital organs and while there are many, the three main ones we will focus on (and you will be familiar with) are muscles (or to be more precise skeletal muscles), tendons and ligaments.

 We are all familiar with muscles and we all have them, whether you can see them or not!
 In the most simplistic way possible the role of the muscle is to produce contractions (shortening) to facilitate movement.

 Above: The anatomy of a muscle by BruceBlaus.
 Blausen.com staff (2014).
 "Medical gallery of Blausen Medical 2014".
 WikiJournal of Medicine 1 (2).
 DOI:10.15347/wjm/2014.010.
 ISSN 2002-4436.
 [CC BY 3.0 (https://creativecommons.org/licenses/by/3.0)], from Wikimedia Commons https://commons.wikimedia.org/wiki/File:Blausen_0801_SkeletalMuscle.png

 The muscle is a soft tissue made up of connective tissue (surrounding case) and individual muscle fibres, which are striated in appearance.
 Each muscle fibre contains protein filaments, which are responsible for producing contractions.
 This is what allows us to move around and these fibres are activated by motor nerves.

 Muscle injuries are very common and a normal part of life for the fit and active.
 The most common injuries are muscle strains, lacerations and contusions.

 As previously mentioned muscles have the ability to stretch, however if they stretch too far or the force going through them exceeds the force they can produce, the fibres can go past their comfort zone.
 This causes separation of the fibres and produces a muscle strain.
 Muscle strains come in different grades (see below).
 Symptoms are an immediate onset of pain following a sudden stretch or an unusual movement.